 The Latin American Economic Development Association, Inc (LAEDA) is a non-profit economic development organization dedicated to the creation of small business ownership opportunities for all minorities, to contribute to the growth and success of small businesses and the development of the marketplace in the communities we serve.

 The evolution of our mission

 Founded in 1987, LAEDA has established a strong track record in the development, implementation and expansion of economic development programming solutions relevant to the revitalization of the City of Camden and economic empowerment of its residents.

 The Entrepreneurial Development Training Program was implemented in 1990 in response to the need to provide alternate routes to employment to residents through business ownership.
-During the interceding years EDTP has generated an impressive record of outcomes; graduating 797 participants, creating 433 businesses, generating 1,038 jobs.
-Approximately half or 243 are still in business today.
-EDTP's alumni body reflects the rich diversity of the City of Camden; 53% of our alumni are African American, a majority of which are female and 43% are of Latin descent.
+During the interceding years EDTP has generated an impressive record of outcomes; graduating 1,003 participants, creating 586 businesses, generating 1,273 jobs.
+Approximately half or 302 are still in business today.

 In 1993, LAEDA under took the first of several commercial development projects in response to the need for suitable commercial space for placement of graduates of the EDTP program.
 423 Market Street here in the City of Camden was completely remodeled and served as LAEDA first headquarters and training center.
 433 Market Street, 2508 Federal St. and 129 N. Broadway represent nearly 50,000 square feet of commercial office and retail space successfully redeveloped by LAEDA.